Was Dr. Hawley Crippen Innocent?

 Although a woman of a robust build, her singing talent was of a lesser size.
 She openly entertained gentleman callers when her husband was at work, and Dr. Crippen, in turn, sought comfort in the arms of his lover Ethel Le Neve.

 After a house party on January 31, 1910, Cora disappeared.
 Her husband said she had returned to the United States.
 Later, he said she had died in America.

-Suspicious people began to think something nasty had happened when Ethel Le Neve moved in with Crippen.
+When Ethel Le Neve moved in with Crippen, suspicious people began to think something nasty had happened.
 The gossip reached the ears of Chief Inspector Walter Dew of Scotland Yard.

 The police interviewed Hawley Crippen and searched his house and left, apparently satisfied that no crime had been committed.
 However, Crippen and Le Neve were so unnerved by the visit that they took flight, boarding the SS Montrose, which was bound for Canada.
 This set off a great hue and cry.